beamer-bridge/beamer/docs/source/contracts.rst

 In this way, a chain of trust is established to ensure that L1 resolution is safe.
 The complete trusted call chain is::

-  FillManager -> ProofSubmitter -> L2Messenger -> Resolver -> L1Messenger -> ResolutionRegistry
+  FillManager -> L2Messenger -> Resolver -> L1Messenger -> ResolutionRegistry

 The ``Resolver`` contract is deployed on L1 and is used by all L2 chains.